Southern Nicoya

 What to do in Southern Nicoya

-Surf is the number one activity in Southern Nicoya.
+Activities in Costa Rica extend over land and sea.
+Southern Nicoya is the perfect location to relax, recharge, and explore the coast and inland rainforests.
+Surf is the number one activity.
 With warm tropical waters and world-class waves all year round, conditions are ideal for learning to surf or for a more experienced surf tour.

 Although many visitors choose this area for the surfing, they all end up enchanted with the town’s chilled-out atmosphere.
 From music concerts and craft fairs to fashion shows and fire-dancing spectacles, there’s always something happening.